thomasweng15/RoboND-DeepLearning-Project/writeup.md

 A new model would have be trained with data labeled for a new hero or a new type of entity in order to address these limitations.

+## Future Improvements

+Collecting more data could further improve the network.
+I relied on the existing data and manipulations of it, but collecting data that more directly addresses some of the false positives and negatives from the scoring could result in a better performing network.

+Writing a script to tune the hyperparameters on a small subset of the dataset could also result in more optimal hyperparameters compared to manual testing.

 ## Resources Used

 I referenced the Slack for learning how to flip images and increase the size of the default dataset.
 I also referenced Slack to learn how to output a diagram for my model using keras.